Download the data

 You can use our Personal Inflation Calculator to get your own, personalised inflation rate based on what you spend your money on.

-Housing: House price growth slows while private rents rise at record pace
+Housing: House prices fall while private rents continue to see record rise

 - Read more about the cost of living and housing